truefoundry/truefoundry-docs/deployment/monitoring.md

 ![Logs and Metrics](../assets/logs-metrics.png)

-The `Grafana` link at the service level provides system metrics and logs for the entire workspace.
+The `Grafana` link at the workspace level provides system metrics and logs for the entire workspace.

 ![Grafana System Metrics](../assets/grafana.png)